-Can An IUD Break A Condom?
-It's Highly Unlikely – With One Exception
+No, Your IUD Probably Won't Break A Condom — With This One Exception

 Can an IUD break condom?
 That’s one of the many questions about IUDs that have been popping up lately.
 IUDs have become increasingly popular over the past few years — and for good reason.
 They are one of the most effective forms of birth control, with fewer than one pregnancy per 100 women every year.
 (Seriously — it’s up there with sterilization for effectiveness!)
 Compare that to the Pill, which has between two and nine pregnancies per 100 women every year.
 (And that’s when used perfectly — the numbers are higher for imperfect, aka normal use.)
 They're also relatively "set it and forget it," which means once it's in, all you have to do is check for the strings once in a while and you're protected from pregnancy.